Eurydia/practice-clean-programming-language/src/pages/index.md

 **Variable specification**

-The syntax for variable annotation is shown below.
+The syntax for specifying a variable type is shown below.

 ```
 // Language: Clean